Workshop rules and safety considerations

 When exiting the workshop

 Check that any tools you have been using have been put away in the appropriate spots, clean up your work area and notify the workshop staff.

-Fooling around and practical jokes in the workshop will not be tolerated.
-These students will be told to leave.
+Fooling around and practical jokes in the workshop will not be tolerated – students will be told to leave.

 All accidents, cuts and abrasions must be reported before leaving the workshop.
-If an accident does happen, no matter how small, it must be reported to the workshop staff and an Accident Report Form filled out.
+If an accident does happen, no matter how small, it must be reported to the workshop staff and an accident report form completed.
 Filling out this form is imperative for any future complications resulting from an accident.

 Fires or other emergencies

-Think before reacting to any emergency in the workshop, ensure you are reacting safely before you assist in an emergency.
+Think before reacting to any emergency in the workshop to ensure you are reacting safely, before you assist in an emergency.
 Do not attempt to fight any fire unless you have been trained to do so.